Miss Gill is our teacher, supported by Mr Welbourne our HLTA.

 We are the oldest in the school so take on lots of responsibilities:

-Indy and Willow, Archie and Sophie, and Tyler and Victoria are our Blue, Red and Yellow team captains.
+Lily-Rose and Andrew, Lexie and Toby, and Seth and Holly are our Blue, Red and Yellow team captains.

-Matthew, Alexander, Indy, Bea, Willow and Charlie are our new Reading Ambassadors, who have been listening to lots of younger children read.
+James, Lottie, Finn, Holly and Molly are our Reading Ambassadors, who have been listening to lots of younger children read.
 We love reading and want to share our passion and enthusiasm with others in the school.

-Bea and Alfie were voted as our School Council representatives for the year; they work with the rest of the council and Miss Garner to discuss ways in which we can help the school and others in our community.
+Libby and Archie were voted as our School Council representatives for the year; they work with the rest of the council and Miss Garner to discuss ways in which we can help the school and others in our community.